-4 One of the more recent of these works is Nayan Shah, Contagious Divides: Epidemics and Race in San Francisco's Chinatown.
-(Berkeley: University of California Press, 2001) 5 Please note that the terms Latino(s) and Hispanic(s) are used interchangeably in the text.
+&lt;sup>4 One of the more recent of these works is Nayan Shah, Contagious Divides: Epidemics and Race in San Francisco's Chinatown.
+(Berkeley: University of California Press, 2001)

-But while Latin America has become an established field of inquiry in American universities the study of Latin American immigrant groups in the United States and of Latino communities in this country is largely in an embryonic stage.6
+Much the same case holds true for Latinos.
+Beginning in the 1960s, and in response to challenges posed by the Cuban Revolution, American universities established research centers and academic departments dedicated to the study of Latin America.
+Today, few universities in the country do not count a historian or political scientist of Latin America among their faculty.
+But while Latin America has become an established field of inquiry in American universities the study of Latin American immigrant groups in the United States and of Latino communities in this country is largely in an embryonic stage.

 The lack of a wide-ranging and varied historical and social scientific assessment of Latinos in the United States has had a profound impact on our understanding of the role of philanthropy in Latino communities.
-Studies of individual Latino philanthropists are few and only recently are studies of Latino organizations and charitable endeavors coming to light.7
+Studies of individual Latino philanthropists are few and only recently are studies of Latino organizations and charitable endeavors coming to light.